Aaldonk

-Aaldonk is a small area with just a dozen houses; it is part of the municipality of Gennep (in the province of Limburg, the Netherlands).
-Most of the area is agricultural and it is closely linked to the nearby village of Ottersum and on the other side to 'de Panoven', another agricultural area.
+Aaldonk is a small area with just a dozen houses.
+It is part of the municipality of Gennep (in the province of Limburg, the Netherlands).
+Most of the area is agricultural, closely linked to the nearby village of Ottersum.
+It is also on the other side of 'de Panoven', another agricultural area.
+Aaldonk was one of the villages that was taken in the Battle of Reichswald by the Derbyshire Yeomanry on 9 February 1945.